 - Kick the Dog: Dog murdering the dealer after torturing the information out of him.
 Also, when the big-haired Scouser lights a fire under the feet of his burglary victim, he suddenly drops several notches down the Sliding Scale of Antagonist Vileness.

-- Kill 'em All: There are 17 deaths in this movie.
-Which doesn't sound like much for a movie like this but That's basically everyone other than the four main characters.
+- Kill Em All: There are 17 deaths in this movie.
+Which doesn't sound like much for a movie like this but it's most of the cast.

 "Soap, is there something we should know about you?"